-Dr. Forsberg takes a natural approach to correcting all 3 of these major changes in aging.
+Our surgeons takes a natural approach to correcting all 3 of these major changes in aging.

-Below is a 74 year old patient of Dr. Forsberg who had facelift with laser resurfacing around her mouth, along with microfat grafting to various areas in her face.
+Below is a 74 year old patient who had facelift with laser resurfacing around her mouth, along with microfat grafting to various areas in her face.
 The fat grafting helped to further improve her cheek bones, the hollowness under the eyes, and add some volume back to her lips without looking overdone.
 While this patient’s improvement is dramatic, you don’t look at her after photo alone and think “this is a patient who’s had plastic surgery!”

 What other procedures are commonly performed in conjunction with facelift surgery?
 Is it safe to have all of these procedures at once?